Wednesday, May 20, 2026 • Welcome to the 100% Nonsense-Free Zone! • Log in

 Note: You likely can upgrade the UMD Pro Max to the UDM Beast by moving your drives and data, including Protect’s recordings, over while keeping everything intact.
 I plan to confirm this when I have my hands on the Beast.

 On the inside, though, it’s a far cry from the UDM Pro Max in terms of bandwdith and power.
-On this front, Ubiquiti says that the new UniFi Beast is “built on infrastructure-grade Arm Neoverse N2 cores to deliver a dramatic leap in performance and capacity, pushing every gateway metric into a new class with device capacity multiplied.”
+Ubiquiti says that the new UniFi Beast is “built on infrastructure-grade Arm Neoverse N2 cores to deliver a dramatic leap in performance and capacity, pushing every gateway metric into a new class with device capacity multiplied.”

 Ubiquiti UDM Beast vs. UDM Pro Max: Hardware specifications